Yorkshire Dales National Park

-The Yorkshire Dales National Park is a 2178 km2 national park in England covering most of the Yorkshire Dales.
-Most of the park is in North Yorkshire, with a sizeable area in Westmorland (Cumbria) and a small part in Lancashire.
+The Yorkshire Dales National Park is a 2178 km2 national park in England which covers most of the Yorkshire Dales, the Howgill Fells, and the Orton Fells.
+The Nidderdale area of the Yorkshire Dales is not within the national park, and has instead been designated a national landscape.
+Most of the park is within North Yorkshire, with a sizeable area in Cumbria and a small part in Lancashire.
 The park was designated in 1954, and extended in 2016.
-Over 95% of the land in the Park is under private ownership; there are over 1,000 farms in this area.
+More than 95% of the land in the park is privately owned; there are over 1,000 farms in this area.

-In late 2020, the park was named as an International Dark Sky Reserve.
-This honour confirms that the area has "low levels of light pollution with good conditions for astronomy".
+In 2020, the national park was named an International Dark Sky Reserve.
+This means that the area has "low levels of light pollution with good conditions for astronomy".